huanzhang12/CROWN-IBP/README.md

 python eval.py "eval_params:epsilon=0.3" "eval_params:loader_params:test_batch_size=128" "eval_params:method_params:bound_type=crown-full" --config config/mnist_crown.json --path_prefix crown-ibp_models/mnist_0.3_mnist_crown --model_subset 1
 ```

-Note that CROWN bounds are relatively loose on IBP trained models; the above
+Note that CROWN bounds are relatively loose on (CROWN-)IBP trained models; the
-command produces verified error around 50% (while IBP verified error is around
+above command produces verified error around 50% (while IBP verified error is
+around 10%).
+However, CROWN should achieve much tighter bounds on naturally
+trained, PGD adversarially trained or randomly initialized networks, and is an
+useful tool for giving linearized upper and lower bounds for general neural
+networks.

-10%).
-Additionally computing verified error on the entire test set (10,000
+Computing CROWN verified error on the entire test set (10,000 images) can take
-images) can take some time (a few minutes to a few hours).
-The time is similar
+some time (a few minutes to a few hours).
+The time is similar to 1 epoch
-to 1 epoch training time of (Wong & Kolter, ICML 2018), so it is still feasible
+training time of (Wong & Kolter, ICML 2018), so it is still feasible to run all
-to run all 10,000 examples for most small models.
+10,000 examples for most models.

 Reproducing Paper Results